-As a requirement for one-step support, all timestamps must be given in true nanoseconds values.
-The user design requires an accurate clock (not 507 MHz) that can give precise nanosecond values.
+As a requirement for one-step support, all timestamps must be given in true nanoseconds values, (bits [31:0] must wrap at 10^9).
+The user design also requires an accurate clock (not 507MHz) that can give precise nanosecond values, the recommendation is to use 500MHz.
 When this requirement is met, the correction field update can consider delays up to one second.
+The Achronix eth\timestamp\counter module provides a suitable timestamp generator.